datalayer/jupyter-ui/jep/README.md

 Those features are brought through the [Fast Design](https://www.fast.design), a Microsoft backed project, released under [MIT license](https://github.com/microsoft/fast/blob/master/LICENSE).

-The reader needs to understand that we are not reusing widgets toolkit but really redeveloping one on a modern stack.
-The drawback is that we have to invest energy to build and maintain that toolkit, the unbeatable advantage is that we can build widgets suited to the very specific needs of Jupyter, having all sorts of data-driven widgets.
+The reader needs to understand that we are not reusing components but really redeveloping them on a modern stack.
+The drawback is that we have to invest energy to build and maintain those components, the unbeatable advantage is that we can build widgets suited to the very specific needs of Jupyter, having all sorts of data-driven widgets.

 # Rationale and alternatives